julia-kudinovich/data-analyst-p6-make-effective-data-visualization/README.md

 * Legend and tooltip do not help much in making the graph clear.
 I would even say tat they make it harder to understand the graph instead of helping.
 PassengerId plus some percent value is the most confusing value in the tooltip.

-In my final version, I have fixed these formatting issues.
+In my final version, I have fixed these formatting and data representation issues.

 # Resources